raoulg/MADS-MachineLearning-course/references/codestyle/01_path.md

 export PATH="$HOME/.pyenv/bin:$PATH"
 ```

 This means that when I start up my terminal, it will add the directory `~/.pyenv/bin` to my PATH.
 This is where the `pyenv` executable is located.
-If I would not have this line in my .zshrc file, I would not be able to use `pyenv` in my terminal.
+If I would not have this line in my .zshrc file, I would not be able to use `pyenv` in my terminal (it really doesnt matter what pyenv is, it is just an example; but every command you type, for example ls or cd or ssh, it is located somewhere in your $PATH).
+You can check the location of commands with `which ssh` for ssh, or `which cd` for cd, etc.

 You can see the value of PATH by typing `echo $PATH` in your terminal.
 If you do that, you will see something like this: